Fraction Calculator

 Five and five sixths is thirty-five sixths. - Add: 16/3 + 35/6 = 16 · 2/3 · 2 + 35/6 = 32/6 + 35/6 = 32 + 35/6 = 67/6

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(3, 6) = 6.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 3 × 6 = 18.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

-In other words - sixteen thirds plus thirty-five sixths is sixty-seven sixths.
+In other words, sixteen thirds plus thirty-five sixths equals sixty-seven sixths.

 Rules for expressions with fractions: